Youssef-Hassane/Hosting_A_Full_Stack_Application/README.md

 # Hosting a Full-Stack Application

-## How I have created the Database :
+## How I have created the Database:

 Watch the below short video: